AlexRRR/node-nsca/README.md

 A node module for sending nagios nsca checks

-currently supports clear text only. encryption support in development
+currently supports clear text only and XOR modes only.
+Encryption coming soon!

 ````javascript
 var n = new Notifier(HOST, PORT);